mikael-ros/mikael-ros/README.md

 # Hello! 👋

-My name is **Mikael; a 22 year old computer science student @ LTH, Sweden** - doing web and graphic design on the side, dabbling in mod/game development amongst many other things.
-I also used to do video creation, social media and streaming in the past, which have contributed to my skillset.
+My name is **Mikael**.
+I'm a 22 year old **computer science student @ LTH, Lund University, Sweden**.
+I do web and graphic design on the side and dabble in mod/game development amongst many other things.
+I also used to do video creation, social media and streaming in the past.

 [![](https://raw.githubusercontent.com/mikael-ros/profile-card/main/profile-card.svg)](https://github.com/mikael-ros/profile-card)
 _and use the following [tools 🧰](tools.md)._